robtech21/MilkV-Duo-Resources/README.md

 ## How to Buy

 The Duo is not officially available in China as prevously mentioned.
 However, you can get them through third party sellers on AliExpress!
-You can buy a board for around $10-15 USD not including shipping.
-[Here is an example](https://www.aliexpress.us/item/3256805512900866.html).
-You can find more by searching for "Milk-V" on AliExpress.
+Prices vary depending on what reseller you get them from, but they're usually like $10-15.
+Just look up "Milk-V" and you can find various listings for the board as well as resellers selling the IO board, which I would recommend getting.

 ## Basic Resources